All Products

 Important

-• The workflow name in the command must be the same as the workflow name returned in the previous step. ali-mns-workflow-5prz7 is an example.
-Replace it with the actual name.
+• The workflow name in this command must be the same as the workflow name that is returned in the previous step. ali-mns-workflow-5prz7 is an example.
+You must replace it with the actual return value in your environment.

 Step 5: Delete event-related resources